macrivello/AvengersRepo/README.md

 In bullet points: give your proposed software system a name and list the 5-10 key features.

+Software System name:
+* simple creation of flowcharts for administration
+* Access Cal Poly's database for quarters classes are being offered
+  * if a change occurres then flowchart will dynamically reflect changes

 ##3.
 Requirements

 Summarize the major requirements.
 List as full sentences.